-Inflammation happens when a part or area on the body is irritated because of overextension or use.
-In general it occurs on the limbs, but can happen in and around the torso and organs.
-Examples of work related inflammation include carpal tunnel, tendonitis, and knee arthritis.
+Inflammation happens when a part or area of the body is irritated because of overextension or use.
+In general, it occurs on the limbs but can happen in and around the torso and organs.
+Examples of work-related inflammation include carpal tunnel, tendonitis, and knee arthritis.

 Contusions or Deep Bruising

 Also known as bruises, contusions are usually minor, but can require surgery and extensive rest.
 With contusions, the injured worker may not be aware of the damage done because the swelling or discomfort is minimal.
 If you have been injured, you should always seek medical attention for a full evaluation.

 Lacerations can be a result of machinery, falling objects, falling, exposure to sharp items, or tools.
 They can be very serious and include a significant loss of blood.
 Recovery time can be several weeks or more, and limit the type of duties that a worker can perform.